ustriza/cpp_serialized/README.md

 * object_container - associative container (std::map, std::unordered_map).

-## How to create your own storage for deserialization
+## How to create your own storage for deserialization <a name="How to create your own storage for deserialization"></a>
 To create a storage facility for deserialization, you need to implement two classes.
 Iterator class and storage class.
 If you are using C++20, then your iterator and store classes must comply with the concepts:

 **Iterator Concept**